Augmenting Human-Centered Racial Covenant Detection and Georeferencing with Plug-and-Play NLP Pipelines: Related Works

 Georeferencing is the process of extracting location references from text or visual landmarks and translating them to geographic coordinates or boundaries~\cite{c:gritta2020}.
 With text-based georeferencing, this typically involves two steps: (1) recognizing toponyms (i.e., place names) in the text through methods such as named entity recognition (NER) and (2) linking the extracted toponyms to corresponding geolocations~\cite{c:aldana2020}.
 Georeferenced documents are used in various applications, including spatial humanities~\cite{c:hu2023}.

-Twentieth-century U.S. deed documents commonly reference two complementary land-survey systems: the Recorded Plat Survey System (RPSS) and the Public Land Survey System (PLSS)~\cite{c:reuterslot2025}.
+20th-century U.S. deed documents commonly reference two complementary land-survey systems: the Recorded Plat Survey System (RPSS) and the Public Land Survey System (PLSS)~\cite{c:reuterslot2025}.
 RPSS records properties using named subdivisions along with higher-level jurisdictions (i.e., State, County, and City).
 A subdivision is a legally platted division of land for sale or development, typically 300 to 7,000 square meters in area.
 Real estate entities and urban planning departments widely use RPSS in densely populated metropolitan and suburban areas~\cite{c:reuterslot2025}.
 PLSS overlays the United States with a rectilinear grid defined by Township, Range, and Section~\cite{c:MN_PLSS_2023, c:WI_PLSS_2019}.
 A Township represents either a 6-mile measurement north or south from a referenced baseline or a 6-mile-square parcel, while a Range represents a 6-mile measurement east or west from the principal meridian.
 In Minnesota and Wisconsin, the combination of Township and Range defines an approximately 6×6 square-mile grid block.
 Each grid block is further divided into 36 Section blocks, each measuring about 1×1 square-mile~\cite {c:plss2012, c:usgs2025plss}.

 Identifying references of both RPSS and PLSS in deed documents enables precise georeferencing, which is essential for studying patterns of racial segregation and environmental injustice.
 A system that supports georeferencing from deed text can enhance the manual transcription process by reducing repetitive work for volunteers, thereby optimizing the user experience and fostering stronger community engagement.

 Off-the-shelf NLP libraries such as spaCy\footnote{https://spacy.io} can recognize broad geopolitical entities such as Countries, States, and Cities.
 However, they cannot resolve PLSS references or other property legal descriptions, which are essential for georeferencing historical deeds.
 To bridge this gap, we train a deed-specific named-entity recognizer that identifies the seven entities: State, County, City, Subdivision, Township, Range, and Section.
 These entities are subsequently fed into a resolver that leverages geographic boundaries to translate historical references into their corresponding coordinate ranges, thereby enabling granular analyses of historical deed documents.